 Trust God to Put Things Right

 Pippa and I enjoy doing crosswords together.
 When we are stuck on one clue we don’t give up, we move on to the next clue.
 Every time we find an answer it helps us in resolving some of the other clues.
-In the end, we are sometimes able to solve most of the puzzle (although rarely all of it!)
+In the end, we are sometimes able to solve most of the puzzle.

 In a way, reading some of the difficult parts of the Bible is like trying to solve a crossword puzzle.
 Rather than getting bogged down in a tricky section, you can use the passages you do understand to help you resolve some of the more difficult ones.

 Often I find it hard not only to understand some of the difficult passages in the Bible, but also to understand why certain things are happening in our world.
 There seems to be so much injustice.
 There are no easy answers.